alttch/smartobject/README.md

 # add Jack to factory
 people.create(obj=jack)

-# set Jack's heartbeat
-jack.heartbeat = 100

-# but consider heartbeat is collected to Redis via external service
+# heartbeat value is automatically read from Redis
 print('Heartbeat of Jack is: {}'.format(people.get('Jack').heartbeat))

 ```